 - The best components of each card game

 - The pros and cons of each card game

 - Other versions of the card games

-If you’ve been searching for a fun 2-player card game that you can carry in your pocket or purse, you’ve come to the right place.
+If you’ve been searching for the best 2-player card games that you can carry in your pocket or purse, you’ve come to the right place.